Warner Music Group (WMG)

 Before deciding whether to buy Warner Music Group or pass, we urge investors to consider business quality, valuation, and the latest quarterly results.

-Warner Music Group isn’t a terrible business, but it doesn’t pass our quality test.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its Forecasted free cash flow margin suggests the company will have more capital to invest or return to shareholders next year, the downside is its projected EPS for the next year is lacking.
+We cheer for all companies serving everyday consumers, but in the case of Warner Music Group, we’ll be cheering from the sidelines.
+First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Warner Music Group’s EV-to-EBITDA ratio based on the next 12 months is 9.6x.
-Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
-We're fairly confident there are better stocks to buy right now.
+Warner Music Group’s P/E ratio based on the next 12 months is 18.2x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+There are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.